clojure/tools.reader/README.md

 clojure.tools.reader
 ========================================

-A complete Clojure reader and an EDN-only reader, works with clojure versions >= 1.3.0
+A complete Clojure reader and an EDN-only reader, works with Clojure versions >= 1.3.0

 Rationale
 ========================================

 clojure.tools.reader offers all functionality of the reader from the upcoming clojure-1.5.0, and more.

-This means safer read/read-string, an edn-only reader, tagged-literals support, default-data-reader-fn support for every clojure version >=1.3.0
+This means safer read/read-string, an edn-only reader, tagged-literals support, default-data-reader-fn support for every Clojure version >=1.3.0

 For a list of additional features of the reader, read the "Differences from LispReader.java" section from the README.

-Moreover, by using reader types from `clojure.tools.reader.reader-types`, if using an IndexingReader, column info is available and both line and column metadata is attached not only to lists, but to symbols, vectors and maps too, when additional debugging info is needed (note that the edn reader doesnt add any line/column metadata at all).
+Moreover, by using reader types from `clojure.tools.reader.reader-types`, if using an IndexingReader, column info is available and both line and column metadata is attached not only to lists, but to symbols, vectors and maps too, when additional debugging info is needed (note that the edn reader doesn't add any line/column metadata at all).

 Note that it uses `ex-info` which is available on `clojure.core` only from clojure-1.4.0.
 If using clojure-1.3.0 and needing access to ex-data, use `clojure.tools.reader.impl.utils/ex-data`